physrisk/website-source/pages/students.md

 If you are interested, feel free to [contact us]({filename}/pages/about.md).
 We will try to schedule a meeting to find a problem you could tackle.

+## Offered topics

+Following topics are offered officially via Faculty of Physics during the 2024-2025 academic year.

+* **"Research of stochastic opinion dynamic model with fractional inflow of new opinions"**.
+Supervisor Vygintas Gontis.
+* **"Determination of anomalous diffusion duration in an inhomogeneous environment"**.
+Supervisor Rytis Kazakevičius.
+* **"Estimation of the anomalous diffusion exponent using a machine-learning-based approach"**.
+Supervisor Rytis Kazakevičius.
+* **"Estimation of surface roughness using the fractal dimension"**.
+  Supervisor Rytis Kazakevičius.
+* **"Modeling charge carrier trapping in semiconductors: Surface vs bulk dynamics"**.
+Supervisor Rytis Kazakevičius.
+* **"Modeling heterogeneous media as a noisy harmonic oscillator with friction fluctuations"**.
+Supervisor Rytis Kazakevičius.
+* **"Investigation of the emergence of anomalous diffusion in chaotic systems"**.
+Supervisor Rytis Kazakevičius.
+* **"Latent individual particle state flipping in the voter model"**.
+  Supervisor Aleksejus Kononovicius.

 ## Completed theses and internships

 **Theses:** 19 (11 BSc + 5 MSc + 3 PhD)